Sliema Hotsticks Hockey Club: Senior National League

 In season 1980/81, Hotsticks took part for the first time in the Senior National League.
 In the first two seasons the team placed last and penultimate, but enthusiasm was abounding.

 In 1982/83, Hotsticks obtained 3rd place and took part in the Young Stars International tournament.

 The following season, 1983/84, Hotsticks surprised all by winning the National Championship for the first time.
 All the players were under 20 years of age except for two.

 After this glorious season, all ties with Young Stars Hockey Club were ended and Hotsticks established its own independent Club.
 Later the name Sliema was added to the club name to add more prestige and also because the founder and many of the original players hailed from Sliema and vicinities.
 There was also a significant period when the club had its clubhouse at Tigne Sliema.

 Present Day

 Indoor Hockey

 The club were crowned champions of the final indoor league in 2014/15 and went on to compete in the EHF Indoor Championships in Gabrovo, Bulgaria.

-9 a-side League

-Hotsticks are currently the Maltese reigning champions of the 9-a-side league.

 Challenge Cup

-Sliema Hotsticks emerged as winners of the 2015 Knock Out Trophy after beating Qormi HC 3 – 2.
-The goals came all in the second half with Steve Portelli claiming his first hat-trick in a final.
-The two teams won their respective semi-finals against White Hart and Rabat respectively.

-Hotsticks were also crowned champions of the Challenge Cup in the 2020/21 season, beating Qormi in the final.
+Hotsticks were crowned champions of the Challenge Cup in the 2020/21 season.